cho2ji/cho2ji/README.md

 ### I'm ...

-Interested in tech industry generally, Data Science, Data Engineering, and how technology and data can bring about change.
+- Interested in tech industry generally, ML/DL, Data Science, and how technology and data can bring about change.
+- Interested in leveraging AI to drive business value.

 <!--
 - 🌱 Currently Learning: *MLOps*